 Trustee since 2006

 Ed Magee holds a Bachelor of Arts degree in Economics from Boston University.
 Prior to joining the board, Ed and his wife Mikel served as co-chairs of the parent association for three years.
-They are the parents of Charlotte ’14 and Owen’16 Magee, two Waldorf School Graduates.
+They are the parents of two alums, Charlotte ’14 and Owen’16.

 Trustee since 2012

 David Resnick ’79 is Vice President for Design and Construction at NYU Langone Medical Center.
 Prior to joining NYU Langone, David spent over two decades in the public sector, managing capital programs for the NYC Department of Design and Construction, and before that with the New York City Housing Authority.
 David has been an Adjunct Professor at New York University since 1997, and is past Chair of the Planning Board of the Incorporated Village of Rockville Centre.
 He is a licensed Architect in New York and New Jersey, and he holds a Master of Architecture degree from Cranbrook Academy of Art, a B. Arch. from New York Institute of Technology, and a BA in Psychology from Adelphi University.
-David and his wife have served as Parent Association co-chairs, and are parents of a current Waldorf student and two Waldorf alumni.
+David and his wife have served as Parent Association Co-Chairs, and are parents of three alumni.

 Trustee since 2015

 Jean-Rene Zetrenne ’88 graduated from Boston University with a major in communications.
-He also holds an MBA from Duke University’s Fuqua School of Business.
-Today Jean-Rene is Senior Partner and Chief Talent Officer for North America at Ogilvy & Mather – one of the largest marketing and communications companies worldwide.
-In his role, Jean-Rene is charged with implementing a complete “people focused” strategy built on consistent communications about performance, opportunities, training and career growth.
-“Throughout my career, it has been quite clear to me that the people side of business is where I belonged.
+He also holds an M.B.A. from Duke University’s Fuqua School of Business.
+In February of 2021, Jean-Rene was named Chief People Officer at UTA, where he will lead human resources operations across the company.
+He will also serve as a partner at the talent agency.
+Jean-Rene joins UTA from North America at Ogilvy & Mather – one of the largest marketing and communications companies worldwide, where he held the role of Senior Partner and Chief Talent Officer.
+In his role, Jean-Rene was charged with implementing a complete “people-focused” strategy built on consistent communications about performance, opportunities, training, and career growth.
+“Throughout my career, it has been quite clear to me that the people side of business is where I belong.
 People are the same at every company I’ve worked for, they all want to contribute to something bigger than themselves, make powerful connections with others, and feel a sense of belonging and fulfillment, which was something that I felt being part of the Waldorf community.
 The fact that I get to partner with employees every day to do just that is an honor.”